LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 #### Parties involved
 - Service providers, which contains
     - server with related database that allows access of the service to the client.
     - hyperledger peer.
     - hyperledger ordering node.
     - CA that provides certificates to the end user.
+ - End users
- - End users, which will host the webapp
+    - they will use the WebApp to interact to the hyperledger blockchain.
  - CA (trusted root CA between all the organizations)
  - Common payment account, external to the Hyperledger blockchain.